Updated on 2024-11-18 GMT+08:00

 3. Enable Run upon Code Commit.
 When is displayed, click Save.

-The default value of the codeBranch parameter on the parameter setting page is master.
-Therefore, the build is automatically triggered when the master code changes.
+The default value of codeBranch on the Parameters tab is master.
+Therefore, the build is automatically run when the code in master code is changed.

-4. Verify the configuration result: Modify the project code and submit it to master to check whether the build task is automatically executed.
+4. Modify the project code and submit it to master to check whether the build task is automatically executed.

 Configuring Scheduled Execution

-To prevent a code bug from entering the production environment and ensure that the application is always in a deployable state, the team recommends continuous verification of the application.
+To prevent code bugs from entering the production environment and ensure that the application is always deployable, the team recommends continuous verification of the application.

 You can perform the following operations to execute the build task at a scheduled time:

-1. On the details page of the task phoenix-sample-ci, click Modify in the upper right corner of the page.
+1. On the details page of task phoenix-sample-ci, click Edit.

 2. Click the Schedule tab.

-4. Verify the configuration result: Check whether the build task is automatically executed at the configured time.
-We will not elaborate on the details in this section.
+4. Check whether the build task is automatically executed at the configured time.